tatsOre/feedback-board-app/README.md

 - Filter suggestions by category
 - Add comments and replies to a product feedback request
 - Upvote product feedback requests
-- Keep track of any changes building out a full-stack app with Firestore
+- Keep track of any changes

 #### Expected Behaviour
+- New feedbacks author
+  - Current user will be "logged-in" using mockup data to populate the user data for any new comments/replies or the author when creating a new feedback request.
 - Suggestions page
   - Only product feedback requests with a status of `suggestion` should be shown on the Suggestions page.
 - Roadmap